Towards a provably resilient scheme for graph-based watermarking: Canonical reducible permutation graphs

 The first element of the preorder traversal $P$ of a tree $T$ is always its root.
 If we remove the first element of $P$, the remaining sequence is said to be the \emph{root-free} preorder traversal of $T$.

 We can now define the class of canonical reducible permutation graphs.

-\begin{definition} A canonical reducible permutation graph $G$ is a self-labeling reducible graph such that the root-free preorder traversal of the representative tree of $G$ is a canonical self-inverting permutation. \end{definition}
+\begin{definition} A canonical reducible permutation graph $G$ is a self-labeling reducible flow graph on $2n+3$ vertices, for some integer $ \geq 1$, such that the root-free preorder traversal of the representative tree of $G$ is a canonical self-inverting permutation. \end{definition}

-\begin{lemma} If $G$ is a watermark instance produced by Chroni and Nikolopoulos's encoding algorithm~\cite{chroni}, then $G$ is a canonical reducible permutation graph. \end{lemma} {\it Proof}: Recall, from Section~\ref{s:preliminaries}, that the watermark (i.e.~the canonical reducible permutation graph) $G$ associated to key $\omega$, whose binary representation $B$ has size $n$, is constructed with vertex set $V(G) = \{0, \ldots, 2n+2\}$ and an edge set $E(G)$ which can be partitioned into path edges and tree edges in such a way that all conditions in the definition of self-labeling reducible graphs are satisfied, as can be easily checked.
-Now, by Property~\ref{prop_uk} of canonical reducible permutation graphs, the tree edges of $G$ constitute a representative tree $T$ of $G$ whose root-free preorder traversal is precisely the self-inverting permutation $P_s$ determined by the encoding algorithm from~\cite{chroni} as a function of $B$.
-Consequently, what is left to prove is that $P_s = P$ is canonical.
-The first condition to $P$ being canonical (the uniqueness of the $1$-cycle in $P$) is met by construction, also asserted by Property~\ref{prop_fixo} of reducible permutation graphs; the second condition is given by Property~\ref{prop_n_primeiros_elementos_maiores_que_n}; and, finally, Properties~\ref{prop_elemento_central_1} and~\ref{prop_inicio_bitonico} guarantee the third and final condition, so $P$ is indeed canonical. $\Box$
+\begin{lemma} If $G$ is a watermark instance produced by Chroni and Nikolopoulos's encoding algorithm~\cite{chroni-2}, then $G$ is a canonical reducible permutation graph. \end{lemma} {\it Proof: } Recall, from Section~\ref{s:nikolopoulos}, that the watermark graph $G$ associated to identifier $\omega$, whose binary representation $B$ has size $n$, is constructed with vertex set $V(G) = \{0, \ldots, 2n+2\}$ and an edge set $E(G)$ which can be partitioned into path edges and tree edges in such a way that all conditions in the definition of self-labeling reducible flow graphs are satisfied, as can be easily checked.
+Now, by Property~\ref{prop_uk} of Chroni and Nikolopoulos's watermarks (see Section~\ref{s:properties}), the tree edges of $G$ constitute a representative tree $T$ of $G$ whose root-free preorder traversal is precisely the self-inverting permutation $P_s$ determined by the encoding algorithm from~\cite{chroni-2} as a function of $B$.
+Consequently, what is left to prove is that $P_s$ is canonical.
+The first condition to $P_s$ being canonical is asserted by Property~\ref{prop_fixo} in Section~\ref{s:properties} (the fixed element $f$ corresponds to the unique $1$-cycle in $P_s$); the second condition is given by Property~\ref{prop_n_primeiros_elementos_maiores_que_n}; and, finally, Properties~\ref{prop_elemento_central_1} and~\ref{prop_inicio_bitonico} fulfill the third condition, therefore $P_s$ is canonical. $\Box$